 - The battery pack must adequately be protected against short-circuit or damage during transport. - Always consult the IATA guidelines describing safe air transport of Li-ion batteries.
-Refer also to the section in the beginning of this paragraph on safe use of the battery pack. - Check-in luggage: battery packs are only allowed when installed in the Product. - Hand carried luggage: a number of battery packs as required for normal and individual use is allowed. - Always consult national/local guidelines that are applicable for shipment by mail or other transporters. - A maximum of 3 battery packs may be shipped by mail.
-The package must be marked as follows:

-PACKAGE CONTAINS LITHIUM-ION BATTERIES (NO LITHIUM METAL).
+- Check-in luggage: battery packs are only allowed when installed in the Product. - Hand carried luggage: a number of battery packs as required for normal and individual use is allowed. - Always consult national/local guidelines that are applicable for shipment by mail or other transporters. - A maximum of 3 battery packs may be shipped by mail.
+The package must be marked as follows: PACKAGE CONTAINS LITHIUM-ION BATTERIES (NO LITHIUM METAL).